soja-soja/DashCam/README.md

 -	`./DashCamPipeline.sh avi 5`
 to remove the audio and speed up (5X) and concatinate all videos with avi format

+-	`./DashCamPipeline.sh avi 5 60`
+to remove the audio and speed up (5X) and originial FrameRate is 60 fps and concatinate all videos with avi format

 -	`./DashCamPipeline.sh`
-to remove the audio and speed up (4X) and concatinate all videos with mp4 format - Default
+to remove the audio and speed up (4X) and assume videos are 30fps and concatinate all videos with mp4 format - Default

 Enjoy your output file in 4.Final...